What You Need to Know

 - Vomiting, if taken in excessive amounts

-Also, people with certain health issues who are taking medicines for their condition should not consume chamomile because of possible interactions.
+Also, people who are taking medicines for certain conditions should not consume chamomile because of possible interactions.
 Such conditions include:

 - Erectile dysfunction